karthikeyan-mac/AxMJamfSync/README.md

 - **Purchasing fields** — PO Number, PO Date, and Vendor (formatted as `"purchaseSourceType (purchaseSourceId)"`) are written to Jamf alongside warranty data
 - **External change detection** — if warranty date, vendor, PO number, or PO date are edited in Jamf after a sync, the next run re-queues those devices automatically
 - **Serial sync queue** — all syncs run serially; clicking Run Sync while another environment is syncing adds it to the queue rather than running in parallel
+- **Scheduled syncs** — set a recurring cadence in Settings → Schedule; scheduled runs go through the same serial queue as Sync All, with start and completion notifications
 ---

 ## Troubleshooting